Buddha Nirvana: Understanding the State of Peace Beyond Suffering

 1. Is Nirvana like heaven?

-No. Heaven is usually seen as an eternal place of bliss granted by a deity.
-Nirvana is not a place but a state of freedom from greed, hatred, and delusionβachieved through oneβs own effort.
-Itβs the end of rebirth, not eternal existence.
+No, Nirvana is not heaven.
+Heaven is often viewed as an eternal paradise granted by a god or deity.
+In Buddhism, Nirvana isn't a place but a state of complete liberation: freedom from greed, hatred, and delusion.
+It marks the end of suffering and rebirth, achieved through one's insight and effort, not divine reward.Β

 3. Are there stages of Nirvana?